ricardo93borges/data-structures-notes/sorting/doc.md

 ### Selection Sort

 The list is divided into a sorted part at the left and an unsorted part at the right in this algorithm.
 Initially, the sorted sublist is empty and the unsorted one is all the list.
-Then it searches for the smallest element in the unsorted sublist and swaps it with the leftmost sorted element, moving the sublist boundaries one element to the right.
+Then it searches for the smallest element in the unsorted sublist and swaps it with the leftmost unsorted element, moving the sublist boundaries one element to the right.

 ![selection sort](https://res.cloudinary.com/dje4crtui/image/upload/v1627934933/algorithms/sorting/selection-sort_limbbw.gif)